-When you have money, don’t buy the luxury car as soon as you can afford it.
-I know you think that’s what rich people have, so that’s what you want to have.
-But always remember that rich people buy income-producing assets first.
-Buy the asset first, then buy the fancy watch later.
+When you have money, don’t buy the luxury car or an expensive home as soon as you can afford it.
+That fancy car will bleed money the minute you drive it off the lot.
+Instead, buy income-producing assets first, and then buy the expensive watch or shoes later.

 If you have an ego and you want to show off that you’ve “made it” by buying those things, you’re simply going to look rich instead of being rich.
-If you can let go of your ego, have self-control, and buy assets first – that’s when you can become rich.
+If you can let go of your ego, have self-control, and focus on buying assets first – that’s when you can become rich.